-The idea for Dignity Grows™ originated when members of the Greater Hartford Jewish Federation saw an Oscar-winning documentary about the lack of access to menstrual products for women in India, and the negative impact it has on their lives.
-Upon learning this is also a problem in communities across the U.S., not just in third-world and developing countries, we were moved to help those in our local community.
+Dignity Grows was born when we saw an Oscar-winning documentary about the lack of access to menstrual products for women in India and the negative impact it has on their lives.
+Upon learning this is also a problem in communities across the U.S., not just in third-world and developing countries, we were moved to help those in our local community and beyond.

-– Food Pantry Manager
+– Food Bank Manager

 “Unfortunately, many programs to help homeless people and shelters simply forget about items like menstrual supplies.
 Thanks to your group for helping women like me during this pandemic time.”